ivanbruel/webdriver.sh/README.md

 sudo webdriver FILE
 ```

-Installs the drivers from the package located at FILE.
+Installs the drivers from a package on the local filesystem.

 ```
 sudo webdriver -u URL
 ```

 Downloads the package at URL and install the drivers inside.
-There is a nice list of available URLs maintained [here](http://www.macvidcards.com/drivers.html)
+There is a nice list of available URLs maintained [here](http://www.macvidcards.com/drivers.html).

 #### Uninstall